 that adequate fire and emergency provisions are in place

-Conditions will be attached to a licence to ensure that the above are complied with.
-These conditions can be downloaded at the bottom of the page.
+Conditions will be attached to a licence to ensure that the above are complied with:

 Your application will not be automatically granted as it is in the public interest that your application is processed before it can be granted to ensure the health and wellbeing of animals and public policy.